niccolo92matinum/aquaTest/README.md

 ### Score

-The score will depend on the following evaluation critera (not sorted in any way):
+The score will depend on the following evaluation critera (not sorted in any particular way):

 - Architecture
 - Comments / Documentation